 The T-shaped lobby smelled musty, was sparsely furnished, but very spacious with narrow staircases at each end of the chamber.
 Carpeting had a woven wine and gray tropical design.
 Lining lobby walls were silver framed poster display cases, and tall, slender, silver sconces.
 The ceiling had box step cove lighting trimmed in silver.
 There were four auditorium entrances, each surrounded by silver plasterwork.

 Upstairs was a long, Art-Deco furnished mezzanine where the restrooms were located.
 There was no balcony.

 An offending stench permeated an auditorium that was quite wide, but not particularly deep.
-It had isles running along both side walls, and two more isles that seperated three sets of seat rows (I’d guess capacity at 900).
+It had isles running along both side walls, and two more isles that seperated three sets of seat rows.
 Auditorium Walls had silver framed plasterwork panels that framed zig-zag artwork, and wall sconces that matched those seen in the lobby.
 The ceiling had a vast square cove, decorated in stenciled design, with an amber glass, six point, silver light fixture.
 A wide stage was heavily draped in wine color valour and silver fringe.

 Regretably the old Victory had not been well maintained and was a bit rough around the edges.

 There were around a dozen other men watching those sizzling films, but no women.

 Just login to your account and subscribe to this theater